Li-Ming-Fan/OCR-DETECTION-CTPN/README.md

 To run this repo:

-1, normalize the pre-normalize background images: python data_base_normalize.py
+1, python data_base_normalize.py   # to normalize the pre-normalize background images

-2, generate validation data: python data_generator.py 0
+2, python data_generator.py 0   # to generate validation data

-3, generate training data: python data_generator.py 1
+3, python data_generator.py 1   # to generate training data

-4, train and validate: python script_detect.py
+4, python script_detect.py    # to train and validate

 By 1, the pre-normalized images will firstly be rescaled if not of size 800x600, then 800x600 rects will be cropped from the rescaled images.
 The 800x600 images will be stored in a newly-maked directory, images_base/.